 If you crave boneless and skinless chicken breasts with a golden crust, then follow this simple recipe on how to sear a chicken breast to perfection.
 You will learn everything you need to know about how to sear juicy and flavorful chicken breasts.

 - First things first, we will be using boneless and skinless chicken breasts.
 No crispy skin here – just juicy meat!

 - Pat dry chicken breasts with paper towel.
 Starting with dry chicken surface leads to a moister end result because the less water there is on the surface to start, the more quickly the chicken will brown.

 - Don’t be afraid to season them well with salt and pepper, paprika, red pepper flakes, and Italian seasoning, and really get lots of flavor out there!

-- After salting the meat, allow it to rest for 5 to 10 minutes.
+- After seasoning the meat, allow it to rest for 5 to 10 minutes.
 Salting breaks down muscle fibers so they shrink less and retain more juices as they cook.

 - Stainless steel skillets or cast iron pans conduct the heat very well and are perfect to use when searing chicken.

 - Medium-high heat works best for searing, and it’s important to use the right oil such as vegetable, olive, canola, or peanut oil.